Zac Cini: 2024

 On 21 August, it was announced that Cini would join Castleford Tigers in the Super League on a two-year deal from 2025.
 Cini made no first-grade appearances for Parramatta in 2024, instead featuring for the club's NSW Cup team.

 2025

-Cini was assigned squad number 3 for the 2025 season and made his Castleford debut on 9 February against Bradford in the Challenge Cup.
-In round 1 of the Super League campaign, Cini scored a try in the Tigers' 19-18 golden point extra-time defeat against Hull Kingston Rovers.
-After beginning the season at left centre, he moved onto the right edge from round 4 in a swap with Sam Wood.
+Cini was assigned squad number 3 for Castleford and made his debut on 9 February against Bradford in the Challenge Cup.
+In round 1 of the Super League campaign, Cini scored a try in the Tigers' 19–18 golden point extra-time defeat against Hull Kingston Rovers.

+Having began the season playing as left centre, Cini moved onto the right edge from round 4 in a swap with Sam Wood.
 He scored one try against Leeds in round 3, Leigh in round 7, and Salford in round 11.
+Following a standout performance filling in at fullback in round 14, head coach Danny McGuire singled Cini out for praise, stating that he had "been really good for us all year."

-Cini played 21 matches for Castleford in the 2025 Super League season as the club finished 11th on the table.
+Cini was sidelined for six weeks by a facial fracture suffered against St Helens in August.
+He made 22 appearances throughout the 2025 season as the club finished 11th on the table.

+2026

+Cini was ruled out of the opening rounds of the 2026 season by a hamstring injury sustained during pre-season training.
+For six matches following his return to the side in round 3, Cini deputised at fullback due to injuries to Blake Taaffe and Fletcher Rooney.
+With Castleford in the market for a fullback replacement, it was speculated that Cini could transfer to Bradford in April, though in round 10 he returned to the team in his primary position of right centre.
+He scored his first try of the season against Toulouse Olympique in round 15.